SpritzerPyro/bash-utilities/README.md

 `query` prompts the user with the as first argument specified question and writes the answer to a variable passed as the second argument.

 Normally, the user is questioned until an answer is given.
-With the `-e` flag an empty input can be allowed explicitly.
+With the `-o` (optional) flag an empty input can be allowed explicitly.

-With the `-d` option, a default value can be specified, which is taken when the user accepts an empty line.
+With the `-d` (default) option, a default value can be specified, which is taken when the user accepts an empty line.

+Passing `-e` (email) checks the input if it is a valid email address.

-The `-p` option, which stands for "path", also resolves `~` to the user home directory.
+The `-p` (path) option, which stands for "path", also resolves `~` to the user home directory.

 ```bash
 source $bash_utils_lib_dir/input.sh